To protect 16,000 indigenous villagers deep in the Amazon rainforest, Hilly Kaplan is working his magic from 5,000 miles away.

-For more than 18 years, Hillard Kaplan, Ph.D., a professor of health economics and anthropology at Chapman University, has led a research team of dozens as they gather groundbreaking health and history data.
+For more than 18 years, Hillard Kaplan, Ph.D., a professor of health economics and anthropology, has led a research team of dozens as they gather groundbreaking health and history data.
 The project hinges on the symbiotic relationship the team has nurtured with the Tsimane – among the last people on Earth to still live a hunter-farmer-forager lifestyle.

 Insights about humankind’s preindustrial past are in these Bolivian villages.
-Where muddy rivers flow and rutted roads impede, team members work year-round and Kaplan visits regularly, as does another leader of the project, Michael Gurven, Ph.D., a professor of anthropology at UC Santa Barbara.
+Where muddy rivers flow and rutted roads impede, team members work year-round gathering data on aging, diet, lifestyle and health.

 Never has Kaplan’s balancing act been more demanding.